Staging and prognosis for myeloma

 The stages are based on the results of various blood tests that check:

 - levels of beta-2 microglobulin (B2M) – a protein produced by myeloma cells that shows the extent of certain diseases

 - levels of albumin – a protein produced by the liver that is a sign of overall health

 - levels of lactate dehydrogenase (LDH) – an enzyme released into the blood when cells are damaged or destroyed

 - genetic information – specific chromosomal abnormalities that identify people at risk of the disease progressing.

-Doctors usually use the CRAB criteria of myeloma-defining events to help identify people with myeloma who need to start treatment.
-The SLiM criteria was added as part of the R-ISS and consists of a set of three specific signs known as biomarkers.
+Doctors usually use the CRAB system to help identify people with myeloma who need to start treatment.
+The SLiM criteria were added as part of staging and have three specific signs known as biomarkers.
 When used together, the criteria are known as the SLiM–CRAB criteria.

 CRAB criteria: myeloma-defining events